stonepros/stone/doc/dev/session_authentication.rst

 The signature could be computed in a variety of ways, but currently its size is limited to 64 bits.
 A message's signature is placed in its footer, in a field called ``sig``.

-The signature code in Cephx can be turned on and off at runtime, using a Ceph boolean option called ``cephx\_sign\_messages``.
+The signature code in Stonex can be turned on and off at runtime, using a Stone boolean option called ``cephx\_sign\_messages``.
 It is currently set to false, by default, so no messages will be signed.
 It must be changed to true to cause signatures to be calculated and checked.